SyllogismRXS/CMakeDebSrc/README.md

     $ make pybind11-debuild

-## Use pbuilder to perform a local test build of your source package
+## Use pbuilder to perform a local test (armhf) build of your source package

-    $ make pybind11-local-test
+    $ make pybind11-armhf-local-test

 ## Upload the debian source package to LaunchPad